gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 === "1.0.8.0"
 	The archive is updated as frequently as mods are, below is the list of changes:

+	* 04.01.2024 - Repackaged most mods - should solve a few issues and make less unnecessary changes.
+Retired IV Tweaker in favor of Fusion Overloader - one less injectable is, imo, better for the stability.
+Removed Improved Weapon Spec in favor of Higher Resolution Miscellaneous Pack.
+Updated Radio Downgrader, FusionFix, Various Fixes, More Visible Interiors, Restored Trees Position, Restored Pedestrians, Various Pedestrians Actions.
 	* 22.12.2023 - Updated IVSDK .NET, Clonk's Coding Library and Liberty Tweaks.
 Should probably result in better stability and less issues with Liberty Tweaks.
 	* 18.12.2023 - Updated FusionFix.
 Disabled Vanilla Road Texture Enhancement by DayL (temporarily if it doesn't solve the problem).
 Removed Dualshock, Dualsense and Xbox One/Series S+X Buttons mods (in favor of FusionFix's implementation).
 	* 12.12.2023 - *Actually* fix it this time.
 Not a hotfix because I apparently was missing Characters Fixes files.